kubewarden/community/general-technical-questions.md

 - Describe how the project tests enablement and disablement.

-  Installating and uninstalling Kubewarden is part of the [Kubewarden end-to-end testing suite](https://github.com/kubewarden/kubewarden-end-to-end-tests/).
+  Installing and uninstalling Kubewarden is part of the [Kubewarden end-to-end testing suite](https://github.com/kubewarden/kubewarden-end-to-end-tests/).

 - How does the project clean up any resources created, including CRDs?